 Oracle binaries can be installed locally or on shared disks.
 Data can reside on data disks.
-Ensure that the data disks and oracle installation binary disks are automatically mounted after the managed LPAR starts/reboots.
-To automatically mount the required disks, add appropriate entries in /etc/fstab
+Ensure that the data disks and oracle installation binary disks are

-About setting up Oracle in an ApplicationHA managed LPAR
+About setting up Oracle in an ApplicationHA virtual machine

 Tasks involved in setting up Oracle in an ApplicationHA environment include: